r1chardj0n3s/pycode-minecraft/README.rst

 Roof materials are oak, stone, brick, stone_brick, nether_brick, sandstone, spruce, birch, jungle, acacia, dark_oak, quartz, red_sandstone and purpur.
-Technically anything else registered with a block named "blockname" and stairs name "blockname_stairs" will suffice.
+Technically anything else registered with a block named "blockname" stairs name "blockname_stairs" and "blockname_slab" will suffice, with some workarounds the mod does for wood and stone variants of things.

 Block variations are handled through keyword arguments.
 All of the above block- placing functions accept the following keywords::